michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0084.md

 - adj: naughtily or annoyingly playful
 - adj: expert in skulduggery
 ### Family
-arch: arched, archer, arches, archest, arching, archly, archness, overarch+;archer: archers, archery;archery: archeries;archness: archnesses;overarch: overarched, overarches, overarching
+- arch: arched, archer, arches, archest, arching, archly, archness, overarch+
+- archer: archers, archery
+- archery: archeries
+- archness: archnesses
+- overarch: overarched, overarches, overarching
 ### Examples
 - The headline-grabbing arch conservative from Spartanburg County faced a trio of opponents in his primary battle to win a third term in the Senate.
 - So he and Houmam Saad, his Syrian colleague, spent four days flying a drone with a robot camera over the crumbled arches and temples.